mdkalish/electronic_keeper/README.md

 # Electronic Keeper

-**Electronic Keeper** (EK) is a tool targeted at small-to-medium enterprises, designed for use by the lowest-rank workers, largely computer-illiterate, therefore intuitive GUI is king.
+**Electronic Keeper** (EK) is a tool targeted at small-to-medium enterprises, designed for use by the lowest-rank workers, largely computer-illiterate, therefore intuitive GUI is king. **The application is to be used foremostly on touchscreen.**

 ## Contents